Why Banco Santander S.A. (SAN)’s Most Recent Report Reveals Some Hints About Its Future

 SAN’s Market Performance

-SAN stocks went up by 2.65% for the week, with a monthly jump of 17.91% and a quarterly performance of 3.87%, while its annual performance rate touched 0.29%.
-The volatility ratio for the week stands at 2.24% while the volatility levels for the past 30 days are set at 2.66% for Banco Santander S.A..
-The simple moving average for the period of the last 20 days is 5.28% for SAN stocks with a simple moving average of -2.71% for the last 200 days.
+SAN stocks went down by -3.15% for the week, with a monthly jump of 10.10% and a quarterly performance of -5.85%, while its annual performance rate touched -1.74%.
+The volatility ratio for the week stands at 1.86% while the volatility levels for the past 30 days are set at 2.10% for Banco Santander S.A..
+The simple moving average for the period of the last 20 days is -0.62% for SAN stocks with a simple moving average of -5.39% for the last 200 days.

-Volatility was left at 2.66%, however, over the last 30 days, the volatility rate increased by 2.24%, as shares surge +24.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.87% upper at present.
+Volatility was left at 2.10%, however, over the last 30 days, the volatility rate increased by 1.86%, as shares surge +6.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.79% lower at present.

-During the last 5 trading sessions, SAN rose by +2.65%, which changed the moving average for the period of 200-days by -11.42% in comparison to the 20-day moving average, which settled at $3.35.
-In addition, Banco Santander S.A. saw 6.08% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SAN fell by -3.15%, which changed the moving average for the period of 200-days by -16.75% in comparison to the 20-day moving average, which settled at $3.41.
+In addition, Banco Santander S.A. saw 2.74% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SAN